uboat.net

 CargoBallast

-History Built as Lake Galata for US Shipping Board, Washington DC and given to Merchants & Miners Transportation Co, Baltimore MD.
-1925 transferred to Norlasco, Baltimore MD and renamed Wyoming.
-1941 given back to Merchants & Miners Transportation Co, Baltimore MD and renamed Norlandia
+History Completed in October 1919 as Lake Galata for US Shipping Board (USSB).
+1926 renamed Wyoming for Merchants & Miners Transportation Co, Baltimore MD.
+1941 renamed Norlandia for Norlasco SS Co, New York, but later that year given back to Merchants & Miners Transportation Co, Baltimore MD.

 If you can help us with any additional information on this vessel then please contact us.